MrBananaPants/PyFit/README.md

 # PyFit
-A macOS Python app that displays your workout routine step by step.
-It shows you the current exercise and set, and it automatically adds a rest between each set.
+A Windows and macOS app that displays your workout routine step by step.
+It shows you the current exercise (with weight info), the current set, and it automatically adds a rest between sets.

 On the rest screen, you can see what the next exercise will be.